BreadchainCoop/breadchain/TESTNET_DEPLOYMENT.md

 2. **RPC Errors**: Verify the TESTNET_RPC_URL is correct and accessible
 3. **Private Key Format**: Ensure the private key is properly formatted (64 hex characters)
 4. **Contract Dependencies**: Some contracts may depend on others being deployed first
+5. **Verification Failures**:
+   - Check that ETHERSCAN_API_KEY is valid and has sufficient rate limits
+   - Ensure the block explorer supports the target network
+   - Verification may fail if contracts are not yet indexed (try again later)
+6. **Missing Contract Addresses**: If deployment.json shows null addresses, check individual deployment logs for errors

 ### Getting Help